BloodRayne (film): Plot

 When she leaves the chamber, the monks explain the artifact is one of three body parts which came from an ancient vampire called Belial, who had found a way to overcome the weaknesses of a vampire.
 The eye overcomes holy water, the rib overcomes the cross, and the heart overcomes sunlight.
 When Belial died, the parts of his body were hidden across the land.
 As Kagan desires all these parts in order to assume Belial's powers, it becomes the heroes' mission to stop him.

 Rayne is brought to the headquarters of the Brimstone Society and they agree to work together to kill Kagan.
 Katarin does not trust Rayne and betrays Brimstone to her father, Elrich, who has fallen in league with Kagan, but seeks to betray him and gain power for himself.
 The location of the heart talisman is known to Katarin as her grandfather hid it in water-filled caves.
 She seeks it out but Rayne kills her and takes it.
 With the talisman, Rayne attempts to gain an audience before Kagan, but he takes the heart and throws her in the dungeon.
 He plans to extract the eye as part of a ritual.
 He realizes too late that Rayne had only given him an empty box and not the heart.

 Sebastian and Vladimir intervene, battling Kagan and his minions, but both are fatally wounded, leaving Rayne in a final battle against Kagan.
 As Sebastian dies, he fires a final bolt from his crossbow, but Kagan is too quick and is able to catch it.
 Rayne is able to summon her last reserves of strength and plunge the bolt into his heart.
 As she tends to Sebastian, he chooses to die rather than let Rayne save him.

 In the aftermath of the battle, Rayne sits on her father's throne, reflecting on the events that have transpired.
 Rayne later departs the castle alone and rides off into the mountains.

 Production

 Screenwriter Guinevere Turner turned in the first draft two weeks late.
-Rather than ask for redrafts, Boll accepted it and then made many of his own changes; and he then asked the actors to "take a crack at it".
+Rather than ask for redrafts, Boll accepted it and then made many of his own changes; he then asked the actors to "take a crack at it".
 Turner estimated only 20% of her script was actually filmed.

 Filming took place in Romania, in the Carpathian Mountains.
 Filming also took place in a castle where Prince Vlad the Impaler presumably spent a night once.